 On-going activities: GSIA traditions include monthly membership meetings for fellowship, devotions and learning; Annual Welcoming Banquet; GSIA Humanitarian of the Year Award; Interfaith Thanksgiving Service and Special Offering; Workshops and Seminars.

 But, GSIA doesn't plan to stop there.
 We want to continue building a meaningful presence in Springfield.
-Therefore, in addition to our regularly scheduled programs, we are planning a number of activities to celebrate our 40th Anniversary Year.
+Therefore, in addition to our regularly scheduled programs, we are planning a number of activities to build on our 40-year history.

 GSIA is not just for clergy who minister to congregations, but also for members of various faiths and religious orders who engage in other forms of ministry.
 Membership is open to those from the City of Springfield and surrounding area.
 The membership year begins on January 1 and ends on December 31 of each year.
 Meetings are held the first Tuesday of each month excluding July and August.
 Dues are $20 annually.